GridTools/gt4py/docs/GDPs/gdp-0001-standalone-cli.rst

 system (which can be done in a single line). ``gtpyc`` installs the import system and (by default) adds the parent directory of the input file to :py:mod:`sys.path`, the search path for Python imports.
 This means Python and GTScript modules and packages in the same folder as the input file are found by default, other than that imports behave as normal.

-The reference implementation for this is in :py:mod:`gt4py.gtsimport`, the public API consists of the :py:mod:`gt4py.gtsimport.install` function.
-The module docstring contains usage examples.
-The code can be found in the corresponding `draft PR
-<reference_impl_pr>`_.
+The public API consists of the :py:mod:`gt4py.gtpy_import.install` function.

 Passing externals
 +++++++++++++++++